great-expectations/great_expectations/docs/reference/core_concepts/datasource.rst

 The Data Connector uses ``Partitions`` to identify the available batches available in a Data Asset.

 A **Partition** is what differentiates a specific ``Batch`` of data that is part of a Data Asset.
 The partition uniquely identifies a subset of data based on the purpose for which you validate, such as the most recent delivery.
-The ``ConfiguredAssetFilesystemDataConnector`` can use a regex strring to match files and prouce named match groups that define unique partitions.
+The ``ConfiguredAssetFilesystemDataConnector`` can use a regex string to match files and prouce named match groups that define unique partitions.
 Data Connectors use **Sorters** to help define a unique order for partitions, such as sorting files by date or alphabetically.

 Batches
 =========